ChrisFelt/CsharpProjects/README.md

 8. You should handle all possible errors so that the application never crashes.

 9. You can only interact with the database using ADO.NET.
-You canÅft use mappers such as Entity Framework or Dapper.
+You can't use mappers such as Entity Framework or Dapper.

 Challenge Goals: